2010 AFL Grand Final: First quarter

-Collingwood scored the first goal only twenty seconds into the game, winning the first clearance and eventually getting the ball to Darren Jolly to score from 5 metres out.
+Collingwood scored the first goal only twenty seconds into the game, winning the first clearance and eventually getting the ball to Jolly to score from five metres out.
 Stephen Milne scored St Kilda's opening goal in the 8th minute.
-Collingwood then scored three goals in six minutes, to Blair, Didak and Thomas, to open up a twenty-point lead.
+Collingwood then scored three goals in six minutes from Jarryd Blair, Alan Didak and Dale Thomas to open up a twenty-point lead.
 After the 17th minute, St Kilda was able to hold Collingwood scoreless, with goals to Riewoldt and Schneider bringing the margin back to six points at quarter time.

 Generally, Collingwood had the better of the play early in the first quarter, attacking primarily through rebounds and turnovers.
 St Kilda won the clearances 12–6 throughout the quarter, and it was through that clearance work that St Kilda was able to build their late-quarter recovery.
-Lenny Hayes was instrumental in St Kilda's clearance work, acting as third-man-up in the ruck contests and collecting ten disposals.
+Lenny Hayes was instrumental in St Kilda's clearance work, acting as third-man-up in the ruck contests and collecting 10 disposals.
 All of the key statistics (contested possessions, inside-50s, tackles) except for clearances were fairly even through the quarter.

 Second quarter

 Collingwood dominated the second quarter.
 They won the clearances 16–6, and won the inside-50s 21–5, giving St Kilda almost no opportunity to score.
-Overall, Collingwood managed ten shots at goal, but took many from long distance, which affected their overall accuracy: their total score for the quarter was 3.6 (24) with one out on the full.
-Goals were scored by Cloke in the 3rd minute, Macaffer in the 18th minute from a holding the ball free kick against Eddy and 50-metre penalty against Ray, and O'Brien in the 26th minute; of their remaining shots, three fell short and were touched or rushed for behinds, while Cloke missed two relatively easy shots—one from a 25-metre set shot directly in front and one from a snap shot 30 metres out—in the final two minutes of the quarter.
-So dominant was Collingwood in the second quarter that St Kilda managed only two shots on goal, both set shots from outside 50 metres: one goal to Koschitzke in the 12th minute, and one from Peake in the 21st minute which fell short and was rebounded.
+Overall, Collingwood managed 10 shots at goal, but took many from long distance, which affected their overall accuracy: their total score for the quarter was 3.6 (24) with one out on the full.
+Goals were scored by Travis Cloke in the 3rd minute, Brent Macaffer in the 18th minute (from a holding the ball free kick against Robert Eddy and subsequent 50-metre penalty against Farren Ray) and Harry O'Brien in the 26th minute.
+Of their remaining shots, three fell short and were touched or rushed for behinds, while Cloke missed two relatively easy shots—one from a 25-metre set shot directly in front and one from a snap shot 30 metres out—in the final two minutes of the quarter.
+So dominant was Collingwood in the second quarter that St Kilda managed only two shots on goal, both set shots from outside 50 metres: one goal to Justin Koschitzke in the 12th minute, and one from Brett Peake in the 21st minute which fell short and was rebounded.

 Collingwood entered half time with a 24-point lead.
-Swan was instrumental at stoppages in the second quarter, and Thomas and Maxwell were both crucial at forcing rebounds.
+Dane Swan was instrumental at stoppages in the second quarter, while Thomas and captain Nick Maxwell were both crucial at forcing rebounds.